 LCRA continues to reach milestones completing significant water conservation related projects in its agricultural divisions.
 The 2019 goal of saving 15,000 acre-feet per year was almost met and would have been surpassed if the drought had not required LCRA to cut off interruptible stored water from lakes Buchanan and Travis to customers in the Lakeside and Gulf Coast agricultural divisions in 2023.
 The conservation strategies implemented in the Garwood Agricultural Division, which continued to receive water in 2023, were instrumental to retaining savings.
 As of 2023, the three-year rolling average annual water savings in the agricultural divisions is 14,769 acre-feet.
+The averaging, as reported, factors in reduced savings in years in which supply was curtailed.
+A detailed explanation of the components of the total savings amount can be found in the HB 1437 annual report, which is updated annually.
 In 2019, LCRA completed automation and rehabilitation of main gates along all main canal lines in the Gulf Coast division and in 2023, LCRA completed automation of main gates in the Garwood division.